 The biggest problem with annual performance reviews is they’re too much work for too little return.
 Increasing frequency solves that problem because the time spent overall will remain more or less the same, but your return on time spent will increase with higher productivity and more engaged employees.

-How frequent you decide to go will vary based on your culture and employees, but once a year just isn’t cutting it anymore.
+How frequently you decide to go will vary based on your culture and employees, but once a year just isn’t cutting it anymore.
 In fact, 61% of Millennials say they would switch to a company with no annual performance reviews at all!
 And if you need an easy way to give and receive employee feedback, ClearCompany’s complete Performance Review Software has you covered.